AdobeDocs/experience-manager-65.en/help/assets/content-fragments/persisted-queries.md

 --data '{ "query": "{articleList { items { _path author } } }", "cache-control": { "max-age": 300 }, "surrogate-control": {"max-age":600, "stale-while-revalidate":1000, "stale-if-error":1000} }'
 ```

 The `cache-control` can be set at the creation time (PUT) or later on (for example, via a POST request for instance).
 The cache-control is optional when creating the persisted query, as AEM can provide the default value.
-See [How to persist a GraphQL query](#how-to-persist-query), for an example of persisting a query using curl.
+See [How to persist a GraphQL query](#how-to-persist-query), for an example of persisting a query using cURL.

 ### Managing Cache with an OSGi configuration {#cache-osgi-configration}

-To manage the cache, you can [configure the OSGi settings](/help/sites-deploying/configuring-osgi.md) for the **Persisted Query Service Configuration**.
+To manage the cache globally, you can [configure the OSGi settings](/help/sites-deploying/configuring-osgi.md) for the **Persisted Query Service Configuration**.
 Otherwise this OSGi configuration uses the [default values for publish instances](#publish-instances).

 >[!NOTE]
 >